joseandresgavilanes/playground-kruger/README.md

 <h2 id="about-the-project" > ⏰📈 About The Project </h2>

-1. Show all Pokémons.
+1. Show all we've done in KrugerStar (React).
-2. Show Pokémons by ID.
+2. Show more about ourselves.
-3. Show Pokémons by Category.
+3. Show contact info.
-4. Show Pokémon's details.
+4. Show our CSS abilities.
-   5.Challenge developed in order to apply front-end knowledges using [PokéAPI](https://pokeapi.co/) - **The RESTful Pokémon API**.

 ## Next steps:

-- [ ] Pagination;
+- [ ] Fix bugs;
 - [ ] Dark theme;
-- [ ] Favorites Pokémons;
+- [ ] Full Responsive;

 ---